ahmedfadhil/bots4health/README.md

 Reach cristina@bots4health.com for employment, investment and collaboration leads

 ## What Eva does
-- Keeps a journal of mood, activities, disconforts and a picture of the day.
+- Keeps a journal of mood, activities and a picture of the day.
-- For women, keep a period or pregnancy calendar and sends an alert a few days before the period is expected.
+- For women, keep a period or pregnancy calendar.
-- Shows visual dashboard with jounal analytics based on NLP and sentiment analysis.
+- Visual dashboard with jounal analytics based on NLP and sentiment analysis.
-- Allos for the import of health data from other apps or devices.
+- Allows for the import of health data from other apps or devices.
-- Does short surveys (3-5 questions) about health topics.
-- Surveys can be sent by other users for a fee.
-- Users receivign the survey are segmented to make sure it is relevant.
-- Has a shop to buy products (cups, pads, tampons, hot water bags, blankets) with referral links.

 ## How Eva works
 Eva is built using Chatfuel http://chatfuel.com